Have questions about your legal rights at work related to abortion, miscarriage, or stillbirth?

 For more, see “Do I have to tell my employer about my abortion or pregnancy loss?” above.
 Also see “What information am I required to provide to my employer when I ask for time off?” to understand what medical information your employer can request from your healthcare provider when you ask for leave.

 Under other laws, like the Family and Medical Leave Act (FMLA) and the Americans with Disabilities Act (ADA), your employer can deny your leave request if your healthcare provider does not provide information explaining why you need time off work.
-More information about the details your employer can request and how to respond will be available by late August 2022 at www.pregnantatwork.org/MedicalInfoPrivacy.
+Your employer may give you a medical certification form to fill out or ask for a note from your healthcare provider to explain your need for leave.

 For more information about what information your employer must keep confidential, see “Can my employer tell others about my abortion or pregnancy loss?”
 You or your healthcare provider can also contact the Center for WorkLife Law’s free legal helpline to learn more about what your employer is allowed to request (see below).

-Your spouse, parent or other family member may have a right to take time off work to accompany you while you seek medical treatment for your pregnancy loss, and to care for you afterwards if they are covered by the FMLA or a state/local law that provides sick days or family and medical leave.
+Your spouse, parent or other family member may have a right to take time off work to accompany you while you seek medical treatment for your abortion, miscarriage, or pregnancy loss, and to care for you afterwards, if they are covered by the FMLA or a state/local law that provides sick days or family and medical leave.

-If your family member experiences mental health challenges in the wake of a miscarriage or stillbirth, they may be eligible for time off to attend to their own health needs under the FMLA, the Americans with Disabilities Act, or state and local laws.
+If your family member experiences mental health challenges in the wake of miscarriage, stillbirth, or abortion, they may be eligible for time off to attend to their own health needs under the FMLA, the Americans with Disabilities Act, or state and local laws.
 Whether your family member can take this time off and how long is different from case to case—contact us for help understanding your rights.